 When it comes to baby feeding and nutrition, breast milk is unrivaled.
 This is because it meets an infant's nutritional needs at all stages of development for up to six months after delivery.
-Furthermore, it is beneficial to both maternal and infant health.
+Furthermore, it is beneficial for both maternal and infant health.

 But even though breast milk is the gold standard, most newborns are fed at least partially with formula.
 And most baby formulas contain palm oil, which is one of the most controversial vegetable oils—sources indicate that it has both good and bad effects.

-There are numerous unanswered questions regarding why some baby formulas contain palm oil and whether palm oil is bad for babies.
+There are a lot of questions about why some baby formulas have palm oil in them and whether or not palm oil is bad for babies.

 In this article, we will discuss what makes palm oil harmful, why some baby formula companies use palm oil in their products, and if it is safe for babies.
 It will also list other food products that may contain palm oil, as well as the difference between palm oil and olein oil.